matissecallewaert/ai-tetris/README.md

 First you need to install the proxy by running this command in the cmd: npm install -g local-cors-proxy To set up this proxy, we use this command: lcp --proxyUrl https://ch.tetr.io

-Currently the website is deploted on: https://singular-shortbread-7c56ff.netlify.app
+Currently the website is deployed on: https://singular-shortbread-7c56ff.netlify.app